Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

   - a type for the parent object (representing the ring itself)
   - a type for elements of that ring

-The parent type must belong to `AbstractAlgebra.NCRing` and the element type must belong to `AbstractAlgebra.NCRingElem`.
+The parent type must belong to `NCRing` and the element type must belong to `NCRingElem`.
 Of course, the types may belong to these abstract types transitively via an intermediate abstract type.

 Also as for the Ring interface, it is advised to make the types of generic